localhostdotdev/localhostdotdev.github.io/lobsters.md

 - the comments about "enabling postgresql" are a lie :) (schema + search depends on mysql at least)
 - usernames are limited to 25 characters, alphanumeric start + (alphanumeric _ -) (ascii) ([source](https://github.com/lobsters/lobsters/blob/master/app/models/user.rb#L78-L80))
 - there is a list of banned usernames like admin/moderator/root/etc. :) ([source](https://github.com/lobsters/lobsters/blob/master/app/models/user.rb#L103-L106))
--  7 days for "new" users, 10 karma to suggest title/tags, 50 karma to downvote, -4 karma to submit stories/invations, 51% of posts from you = "heavy self promoter" (at least 2 stories), ([source](https://github.com/lobsters/lobsters/blob/master/app/models/user.rb#L108-L127))
+-  7 days for "new" users, 10 karma to suggest title/tags, 50 karma to downvote, -4 karma to submit stories/invitations, 51% of posts from you = "heavy self promoter" (at least 2 stories), ([source](https://github.com/lobsters/lobsters/blob/master/app/models/user.rb#L108-L127))
 - markdown is a custom parser based on nokogiri on top of [commonmarker](https://github.com/gjtorikian/commonmarker) that follows the CommonMark spec + github flavored markdown ([source](https://github.com/lobsters/lobsters/blob/master/extras/markdowner.rb)):
   - h1, h2, etc. are converted to bold (so good)
   - images to links to the image (expect moderators :) ([source](https://github.com/lobsters/lobsters/commit/efe350581144019f25c8e69d826f14bc6e66ae08))) (alt of the image is used for the text of the link if provided)
   - nofollow for links
   - @username are auto-linked to the user's profile on lobsters
-- IP adresses (linked to user id/username/url) are logged on login, sending requests, and when fetching urls (sent in the User-Agent header) ([source](https://github.com/lobsters/lobsters/search?q=remote_ip&unscoped_q=remote_ip)) (also on upvotes it seems ([source](https://github.com/lobsters/lobsters/commit/0cea4d497cb5f86a8b623c880c650524b44b4255))) (not sure what HN logs but reddit uses a lot of analytics BTW)
+- IP addresses (linked to user id/username/url) are logged on login, sending requests, and when fetching urls (sent in the User-Agent header) ([source](https://github.com/lobsters/lobsters/search?q=remote_ip&unscoped_q=remote_ip)) (also on upvotes it seems ([source](https://github.com/lobsters/lobsters/commit/0cea4d497cb5f86a8b623c880c650524b44b4255))) (not sure what HN logs but reddit uses a lot of analytics BTW)
   - [This is the Internet, you have no privacy.](https://lobste.rs/privacy)
 - there is a bunch of mod-only urls (e.g. /mod\*) (on top of all the mod actions obviously) ([source](https://github.com/lobsters/lobsters/blob/d2963d4b80b47ac9f34bda65154a37cdde0a2174/app/controllers/mod_controller.rb))
 - if you post "this!" as a comment, you get a "nope!" ([source](https://github.com/lobsters/lobsters/blob/master/app/models/comment.rb#L50-L74))